-This workshop will demystify gender expression and engage participants in challenging limiting assumptions and stereotypes around gender that perpetuate cissexism, and oppression of trans and gender-diverse identities.
+This workshop will demystify gender expression and engage participants in challenging limiting assumptions and stereotypes around gender that perpetuate cissexism, the oppression of trans and people with non-binary gender identities.
 Participants will learn to see beyond the gender binary while actively supporting safe, positive, and inclusive environments for trans and gender-diverse people.

 Healthy Bodies, Healthy Minds

 Participants will examine the relationships between equity and health (both physical and mental) and discuss strategies for promoting the health and well-being of young people.

 Youth will learn about the connections between environmental justice and social justice, while gaining the tools to create healthier, greener, and more equitable communities.

 Using an intersectional lens, this workshop explores identity and belonging while challenging biases and stereotypes that perpetuate racism and xenophobia (hate toward people from other countries).
 Participants will explore ways to create communities that are inclusive and welcoming of immigrants and refugees of all backgrounds.